 In fact, happening upon his Change Your Brain, Change Your Life at the local library is how I first learned about Adult ADHD.
 I clung to Dr. Amen’s paragraphs of validation like a lifeline.
 Then I extended that lifeline to others in the ADHD Partner online group.
 We were all feeling our way.
 On our own.

 Gradually, our own “ADHD relationship dysfunction” improved.
 But it was often one step forward, three steps back.
 And I never knew when things would shift and I’d feel dropped on my head.
 Metaphorically.

 “Nurse NightinGoat” with Ice Cream—And Barbiturates

-A few years after the foot-surgery incident, I had another outpatient surgery.
+Several years after the foot-surgery fiasco, I had another outpatient surgery.
 Dr. Goat (my husband’s nickname) accompanied me to the appointment.
 As we left, I was still groggy.
 The doctor gave the instructions to him.
 Once home, I staggered to the bed and fell asleep.